Skip to content

 Pluggable authentication for the MCP transport.

 The transport calls :meth:authenticate on every request.
-A backend that returns None signals "no valid credentials" — the transport then emits a 401 with WWW-Authenticate built from :meth:www_authenticate_challenge. protected_resource_metadata powers the /.well-known/oauth-protected-resource view (RFC 9728).
+A backend that returns None signals "no valid credentials" — the transport then emits a 401 with WWW-Authenticate built from :meth:www_authenticate_challenge. protected_resource_metadata powers the /.well-known/oauth-protected-resource view (RFC 9728) and returns a :class:ProtectedResourceMetadata dataclass; the contrib PRM ViewSet calls .to_dict() for the wire shape.

 Backends MUST be safe to instantiate without arguments — settings-driven configuration belongs inside the backend's own module.